sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     so the congestion will be $2^{(n-1)/2}=\sqrt{N/2}$.
 ## 12.1
 I may use $u-v$ as the edge notation in the following.
+> scheduling, constraint satisfaction
+This is by letting edge indicating conflict restriction, etc.
 - > But a simple graph must have at least one vertex—jV .G/j is required to be at least one.
   This is to [simplify the following discussion](https://math.stackexchange.com/a/276692/1059606).
   And Null graph can be thought as simple graph or [digraph](https://www.sfu.ca/~mdevos/notes/graph/345_digraphs.pdf).